 I’ve worn a few hats in the last fifteen years.
-I’ve been testing software for over eight years now.
-I’m currently at 1–800 Contacts, working on creating a great customer experience.
+I’ve been testing software for over nine years now.
+I’m currently at SeekWell (1–800 Contacts), working on warehouse software that helps our associates get their work done quickly.
+Other teams I’ve been on have worked to create a great customer experience for contact lenses, eye exams, and (my proudest moment) creating a new line of business in a new tech stack for glasses.
 My team is energetic and solid, I like what we’re working on, and I’ve been immersed in CI/CD, which is quite fun.

 I sat on the board of the Association for Software Testing for two years as the treasurer.